On this screen, you can view and modify the date and time configuration of the SambaBox server.

 Load Original Servers

-It allows the old settings to be restored, provided that the [Save] button is not pressed after making changes to the time servers.
+If the [Save] button is not pressed, it allows the old settings to be restored after making changes to the time servers.

 Manual Time Synchronization¶